Saliba (name): Western neo-Aramaic roots

-Another theory, much more simplistic and without detail is the one of Western neo-Aramaic roots versus Spartan lineage.
+Another theory, which is disputed and is without detail is the one of Western neo-Aramaic roots versus Spartan lineage.
 The general story goes as such:

 Before the coming of Christ, the Saliba family were an inland Syriac-speaking Semitic people.
-Found in the Galilee and what is today eastern Lebanon and Western Syria, many Syriac-speaking local became enticed by the Christian message and converted.
+Found in Palestine and what is today eastern Lebanon and Western Syria, many Syriac-speaking locals became enticed by the Christian message and converted.
 After the influence of Greek Byzantine traditions in coastal cities, the majority of Christians in these areas joined the Greek Orthodox Patriarch of Antioch.
 From these times on, families like the Saliba's became administrative and educated under the Greek system.
 After the coming of Islam, these Greek Orthodox families were easily adaptive and continued their tradition of education and administration under the many Islamic empires.

+This theory is criticized because it does not take into consideration the fact that name Saliba was adopted by people of various ethnic origin.

-This theory offers many explanations to the Saliba story.
-With the Saliba name being of Aramaic/Syriac origin, it would make sense that their roots would be of non-Greek origin.
-Secondly, the prominence of using variants of Saliba as neighborhood and street names in Islamic cities such as Aleppo, Latakia and Cairo would attest to the great amount of travels prominent Arabic speaking Christians made in the various Islamic eras.
+The prominence of using variants of Saliba as neighborhood and street names in Islamic cities such as Aleppo, Latakia and Cairo would attest to the great amount of travels prominent Arabic speaking Christians made in the various Islamic eras.

+What is likely to be the case is that the Saliba family name have mixed roots and various origins as Levantine Muslim and Christians tend to have due to all the intermixing that took place in the Levant between various people for thousands of years.
+Many also adopted family names based on the name of an area they lived in or come from a family that separated into various clans with each having their own name.
+The name Saliba or Salibi could also be given to people who lived in the Levant during the time of the crusades.
+It is incorrect to assume that everyone with the last name belongs to the same family and has the same ethnic origin.